Deban-H/Netflix-Clone/README.md

 - Add backend support with Firebase/Auth0 for real user authentication
 - Add a video streaming feature for complete functionality
 - Build a personalized recommendation engine
-- Deploy on platforms like Vercel/Netlify for wider access

 ---